 Book Direct to enjoy up to 30% OFF on the Best Flexible Rate, 10% Food & Beverage discount at 133 Lounge and MORE!

 From HKD 1,627 ++

-Head down to the historic St. Mary’s Church, located only a four-minute walk away from Lanson Place Hotel.
+Head down to the historic St. Mary’s Church, located only a four-minute walk away from Lanson Place Hotel, Hong Kong.
 This Anglican church was built in 1937 in a Chinese revivalist architectural style.
 During World War II, the church provided shelter to nearby residents displaced from their homes.
 Then, visit the understated Earth God Temple, which started as a shrine to the Chinese earth god, Tu Ti Gong.
 Ever since he was a child during World War II, Mr Lam has taken care of the shrine and temple and currently resides there.

 The area around the hotel is also a shopping haven.
 Just a stone’s throw away from the hotel is the popular Japanese departmental store, SOGO, where you can find Japanese food, fashion and even homeware.
 For international high street and designer brands, head over to Hysan Place, Lee Theatre Plaza, Lee Garden One to Six or Times Square.
 If you’re into all things vintage, boutique shops, such as Luddite and Feelsogood Lifestyle Store, stocks unique one-of-a-kind fashion pieces and other knick-knacks.